Sega World Bournemouth

 By this point, larger machines such as the R360's and 8 player Virtua Racing were removed, any named sections of the arcade had been stripped of their branding, and substantial parts of the building were sitting unused.
 Despite this, its Sega association still made it a hotspot for new games in Bournemouth, with UK Dreamcast magazines reporting on NAOMI-based cabinets on test there in the Autumn of 1999, including Crazy Taxi and Jambo Safari.

-Large amounts of the building were now empty, and management came to the decision to sell the space where the third floor was to be used as a Gala Casino.
+By 2003, Leisure Exchange put up portions of the building for sale, and by 2004, they sold the space formerly housing the Third Floor of Sega World to Gala Casinos, who opened their Bournemouth branch in 2004.
 In February 2005, Leisure Exchange made an attempt to relocate the arcade to a smaller building nearby that formerly housed a branch of the then-bust MVC chain, however local police raised objections on the grounds of "potential high crime and disorder" at the venue.

 Amid large losses in the company and later ceasing operations fully, Leisure Exchange sold the arcade to ex-Bowlplex managing director Tracy Standish, who chose to run the arcade independently.
 In 2012, the arcade was given a brand new name: "Prize Central", with a new focus on ticket redemption games.
-A year later, the arcade was renamed again to "Fun Central".
-Around this time, older machines getting removed fairly soon afterwards., with others like Dancing Stage Euromix, Time Crisis 4, Let's Go Jungle and a 3 player deluxe setup of OutRun 2 SP being the sole titles to remain after this, alongside new Transformers, Sonic Sports Air Hockey and Basketball machines bought from Sega Amusements.
+In 2013, the arcade purchased some of the machines formerly housed at the then-closed Sega Park Southampton, such as Ferrari F355 Challenge and Daytona USA, and with stickers from them still intact.
+At the end of August, A year later, the venue renamed again to "Fun Central" and older machines getting removed fairly soon afterward., with others like Dancing Stage Euromix, Time Crisis 4, Let's Go Jungle and a 3 player deluxe setup of OutRun 2 SP being the sole titles to remain after this, alongside new Transformers, Sonic Sports Air Hockey and Basketball machines bought from Sega Amusements.
 Social media channels set up for the arcade would also occasionally post about its Sega-owned origins.

-The arcade was refurbished in 2014, gaining a "ShakeXpress" cafe and losing any small remaining traces of Sega Park-era decor- all but one surviving glass pane, with a piece of Sonic art imprinted on it.
+The arcade was refurbished in 2014, gaining a "ShakeXpress" cafe at the front of the venue, and losing any small remaining traces of Sega Park-era decor- all but one surviving glass pane, with a piece of Sonic art imprinted on it.
 Having previously been used in a welcoming sign for the venue, it appeared to have been in storage, until being fixed to an outside wall at the entrance as part of the furnishings.
-By 2016, ShakeXpress was shuttered and the Sonic glass was removed for unknown reasons, leaving out nothing from the days of when the venue traded as Sega World.
+By 2016, ShakeXpress was shuttered and the Sonic glass was removed for unknown reasons, leaving out nothing from the days when the venue was traded as Sega World.

-In December 2019, the arcade announced another renaming and re-branding to "Bowl Central", with the addition of a 6 lane bowling alley and restaurant being constructed in the disused Quasar space, which constantly was where Sega World's bowling lanes once were.
+In December 2019, the arcade announced that they would transition to become a Bowling Alley and rename itself as "Bowl Central", with the addition of a 6-lane bowling alley and restaurant being constructed in the disused Quasar space, which constantly was where Sega World's bowling lanes once were.
+The venue would see its re-opening in February 2020 to major success, to the point that the owners purchased a disused nightclub in Fareham and converted it into their second Bowl Central venue, which opened in March 2023.

 Sega Swing cabinets and others in Zap Attack.